PG Diploma (Postgraduate Diploma) Applied Neuropsychology (distance learning)Find a programme

 If you are not able to watch a lecture live, you will be able to view the recording (which includes questions asked by peers) at a later time, and then ask any questions that arise via email or in online tutorials.

 This course can be completed entirely via distance learning.
 Assessments include essays, presentations and exams, all of which are conducted online.

 Please visit our programme catalogue for full details of the structure and unit content for the Postgraduate Diploma in Applied Neuropsychology.

-An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (e.g. neuroscience).
+An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (eg neuroscience or clinical psychology).
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
-These will be considered on a case-by-case basis and we welcome enquiries about the suitability of any particular degree prior to full application.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: